python/cpython/Doc/library/socket.rst

    optional *flags* argument has the same meaning as for :meth:`recv` above.
    Returns the number of bytes sent.
 Applications are responsible for checking that all data has been sent; if only some of the data was transmitted, the application needs to attempt delivery of the remaining data.
+For further information on this topic, consult the :ref:`socket-howto`.

 .. method:: socket.sendall(bytes[, flags])